collingeorge/ICU-Clinical-Reasoning-Portfolio/README.md

 ## 10. Portfolio Metrics and Self-Assessment

-### Documentation Standards

-- All cases follow standardized template format
-- Consistent Assessment & Plan structure across all cases
-- Evidence-based references included for management decisions
-- Physiologic reasoning explicitly stated for interventions

-### Self-Assessed Competency Progression
+To support deliberate practice and measurable progress, performance across core ICU competencies is tracked using the detailed rubric in `learning_objectives/self_assessment_rubric.md`.

+This rubric uses a 1–9 scale (1 = Novice, 9 = Attending-level mastery)
-Tracked using detailed rubric in `learning_objectives/self_assessment_rubric.md` across domains:
+across the following domains:

-- **Hemodynamic Assessment:** Novice → Advanced Beginner → Competent
+- **Hemodynamic Assessment**
-- **Respiratory Management:** Novice → Advanced Beginner → Competent
+- **Respiratory Management**
-- **Shock Recognition:** Novice → Advanced Beginner → Competent
+- **Shock Recognition and Targeted Treatment**
-- **Problem List Development:** Novice → Advanced Beginner → Competent
+- **Problem List Development and Prioritization**
-- **Evidence Integration:** Novice → Advanced Beginner → Competent

-### Quality Metrics

-- **Physiologic Accuracy:** All cases verified against authoritative sources
-- **Guideline Adherence:** Management plans aligned with current standards of care
-- **Documentation Quality:** Professional formatting and clinical terminology
-- **Progressive Complexity:** Demonstrated advancement in case difficulty over time
-- **Evidence Base:** Citations to relevant literature and guidelines
+- **Evidence Integration and Physiologic Reasoning**

-### Longitudinal Tracking

-- Cases timestamped with completion date
-- Regular self-assessment of earlier cases to identify knowledge evolution
-- Systematic review of competency progression quarterly
-- Identification of knowledge gaps for targeted learning
+Progress is logged longitudinally to document clinical thinking growth and to maintain alignment with modern CTICU expectations.

 ---